Monday, January 26, 2026

 iii.
 People Management (Organisational Behaviour, Human Resource Management, Stakeholder Management)

 iv.
-Advanced Accounting (Financial Accounting, Cost Accounting, Tax Accounting, Environmental Accounting (including little bit of Physicoaccounting, Bioaccounting and Chemoaccounting))
+Advanced Business Accounting (Financial Accounting, Cost Accounting, Tax Accounting, Environmental Accounting)

-vi.
+vii.
 Research and Auditing Methodologies

-vii.
+vi.
 Business Maths (Customized)

 viii.
 Digital Literacy and Business Intelligence (Customized Data Science, Information Technology and Artificial Intelligence)